phalcon-orphanage/docs/en/installation.md

 curl -s https://packagecloud.io/install/repositories/phalcon/mainline/script.deb.sh | sudo bash
 ```

-> This only needs to be done only once, unless your distribution changes or you want to switch from stable to nightly builds.
+> **NOTE**: This only needs to be done only once, unless your distribution changes or you want to switch from stable to nightly builds.
 {: .alert .alert-warning }

 ##### Phalcon installation